Learn about Nontuberculous Mycobacteria (NTM)

 Exposure to environmental sources of NTM can lead to NTM entering the lungs.
 In most individuals, the NTM organisms are cleared from the lung naturally and do not cause infection.
 In some people, the organism infects the airways and lung tissue leading to disease.
 This causes inflammation in the respiratory system.
-Without treatment, many people, but not all, will develop a progressive lung infection characterized by cough, fatigue, and often weight loss.
+Without treatment, many people, but not all, will develop a progressive lung infection characterized by cough, shortness of breath, fatigue, and often weight loss.

 How Serious Are NTM

 There are about 50,000 to 90,000 people with NTM pulmonary disease in the United States, with a much higher frequency in older adults.
 However, NTM can affect any age group.
 In some people NTM infections can become chronic and require ongoing treatment.
 Severe NTM lung disease can have a significant impact on quality of life.
-Death directly related to NTM lung disease is relatively rare.
+Death directly related to NTM lung disease is rare.

 This content was developed in partnership with the CHEST Foundation, the philanthropic arm of the American College of Chest Physicians.